Computer Science School Trips to Berlin

 As well as some of the iconic sites for your students to experience, there are some ideal computer science attractions.

 At the Computer Spiele Museum the evolution of computer games exhibition contains over 300 exhibits including rare originals and playable classics.
-The Game Science Center is an interactive future museum showcasing a line-up of innovative technologies and playful game projects.
+The first ever museum for computer games was founded in Berlin.
+You can embark on a magic time travel trip covering six decades of gaming history.

 A visit to the BMW Motorcycle Plant will show your students how computers take their part in a modern manufacturing production line and finally the German Museum of Technology presents a broad spectrum of old and new technology including many computer science topics.